lammaleung/phd_thesis_markdown/source/15_conclusion.md

 Moreover, WeTell should provide graphical statistics for data analysis, so that enterprises can have a clear view of the evaluation.

 ## Conclusion
-WeTell provides a peer-to-peer platform between enterprises and inspectors, so agents are no longer needed.
+WeTell provides a platform between enterprises and inspectors, so agents are no longer needed.
 Also, WeTell reduces manual operations.
 When enterprises create tasks on the platform, the inspectors can actively reserve and complete tasks.
 The process does not involve too many manual operations.
 WeTell can solve the problem of the process of a mystery shopping program, which is time, money, manpower consuming, and cost-ineffective.
 Moreover, WeTell also combined the advantages of existing applications, such as the user interface.
 WeTell also learned the weakness points from the existing applications, which as the process of creating an account and getting tasks.
 Nevertheless, WeTell needs enhancement on security issues, functional issues, and user interface before deployment to the market.
 I hope that WeTell would be well-developed in the near future.